Skip to main content

 What’s the evidence for the use of steroids?

-There is no scientific rationale for the use of steroids and no good quality evidence to support their use as an add-on in fertility treatments.
+There is no scientific rationale for the use of steroids and not enough good quality evidence to support their use as an add-on in fertility treatments.

-At the October 2021 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for immunological tests and treatments.
-Minutes of this discussion and the evidence used to inform this discussion are available on the SCAAC webpage.
+At the October 2021 and July 2023 Scientific and Clinical Advances Advisory Committee (SCAAC) meetings the Committee evaluated the evidence base for immunological tests and treatments.
+Minutes of these discussions and the evidence used to inform them are available on the SCAAC webpage.

 Is this treatment add-on safe?